Non-ergodic linear convergence property of the delayed gradient descent under the strongly convexity and the Polyak-{\L}ojasiewicz condition: Introduction

 \begin{thm} Suppose that $f:\mathbb{R}^d\rightarrow\mathbb{R}$ is $L$-smooth and it satisfies the PL condition \eqref{eq-PL}.
 If we assume that the stepsize $\eta>0$ and the delay $\tau>0$ satisfy the following inequality:

 then for any $t \geq \tau$ we have

 \end{thm}

 In order to prove Theorem \ref{thm-pl}, we will meet a sequence inequality in terms of the sequence $\{f(x_t)-f_*\}_{t \geq \tau}$ similar to the one appeared in the proof of Theorem \ref{thm-1-5}.
 We will then use the result of Lemma \ref{lem-2-1} to analyze the concerned sequence.
 Interestingly, its proof does not use the auxiliary sequence $\{\tilde{x}_t\}$ anymore, and so it is simpler than the proof of Theorem \ref{thm-1-5}.
+We also utilize the framework of the proof of Theorem \ref{thm-pl} to achieve a new convergence result for the stochastic gradient descent involving a time-varying delay in Section \ref{sgd}.

 The rest of this paper is organized as follows.
 In Section \ref{sec-2}, we define an auxiliary sequence and show the linear convergence property of its error.
 With the help of this result, we derive the linearly convergent error estimate of the sequence $\{x_t\}_{t \geq 0}$ in Section \ref{sec-3}.
 Also, the linear convergence result under the PL condition is proved in Section \ref{sec-PL}.
+We establish a convergence result for the stochastic gradient descent involving a time-varying delay in Section \ref{sgd} under the PL condition.
 Finally, we provide some numerical examples in Section \ref{sec-4} for supporting our analyzed results.